-- \square Large number \Rightarrow 32-bit or 48-bit addressing not sufficient - □ 32-bit IPv4 addresses too small - 48-bit IEEE 802 too small - □ 128-bit IPv6 addresses too large.
-Tiny things do not have energy to transmit such large addresses. - □ 16-bit local addresses and 64-bit global addresses - □ 6LowPAN, 6-to-NonIP
+- $\square$ Large number $\Rightarrow$ 32-bit or 48-bit addressing not sufficient - □ 32-bit IPv4 addresses are too small - □ 48-bit IEEE 802 is too small - 128-bit IPv6 addresses are too large.
+Tiny things do not have the energy to transmit such large addresses. - □ 16-bit local addresses and 64-bit global addresses - □ 6LowPAN, 6-to-NonIP

-☐ Can you elaborate on the local addresses and global addresses of IoT device?
+☐ Can you elaborate on IoT devices' local and global addresses?

 Local Addresses have to stay within the local network.
-They are not recognized and dropped outside the local network.
+They need to be recognized and are dropped outside the local network.

 ☐ What kind of address is the local address?
-Is it assgiend by local network (e.g. a wireless router)?
+Is it assigned by the local network (e.g., a wireless router)?

-It is assigned by local network administrator.
-For example, a router on "Floor 3 closet 5"
+The local network administrator assigns it.
+For example, a router on "Floor 3 closet 5."

 ☐ What about global addresses?
-Is it similar to MAC address?
+Is it similar to the MAC address?

 Public IP addresses are Global.
 They are globally unique and can be forwarded by any global device.
 Private IP addresses are not global.